Learn how to buy a house and how to sell a house with confidence. Our tips will help you sell your home and buy another (or your first) like a pro.

 Change all the locks and deadbolts.
 The prior owners may have given you they keys, but they may still have a few.
 And who knows who else they gave them to?
 Family, friends, neighbors?
 Better safe than sorry!

-For those planning a move, Handan and I wish you luck and smooth sailing!
+For those planning a move, Handan and I wish you good luck and smooth sailing!